Top 10 Best Places to Retire in North Carolina in 2022

 1 – Durham, North Carolina

-The Durham Bulls are an iconic minor league baseball team, while the Duke Blue Devils compete at the highest level of collegiate sports.
-Durham also offers unique shopping and dining at its downtown district, along with visual and performing arts events.
-The “Bull City” is the cultural diamond of North Carolina and it’s become the perfect place to retire in 2019.
+The Durham Bulls are an iconic minor league baseball team.
+While the Duke Blue Devils compete at the highest level of many collegiate sports.
+Durham also offers unique shopping and dining at its downtown district, along with a variety of arts events.
+The “Bull City” is the cultural diamond of North Carolina and it’s become the perfect place to retire in North Carolina in 2022.

 In this list above, you can find the best places to retire in North Carolina today.
-The Old North State is growing in popularity and receiving the admiration it deserves.
+The Old North State is growing in popularity and receiving the admiration it deserves as an excellent retirement destination.